AdolfoSr/Hello-World/README.md

 # Hello-World
-Assorted items in no particular order, to serve as idea sprouts and starting points for projects.
+Assorted items in no particular order, to serve as idea sprouts and starting points for my projects.